Searay-330/UB_Grader/README.md

 Note: You can also directly visit http://challenger.adhishchugh.com/ to view a live version of the prototype and login with the above credentials, if you wish to avoid all the setup.

+Note: to see the gradebook you MUST be using Chrome.